 You may ask the tenant to pay a deposit before moving into your property to act as security in case he or she leaves the property owing rent or, to pay for any damage or unpaid household bills at the end of the tenancy.
 You should negotiate the amount with the tenant.
 However, in England and Wales if you charge a deposit of more than 2 months' rent, it could be regarded as a premium which may give the tenant a right to give the tenancy to someone else or sublet.

 You should state clearly in the tenancy agreement the circumstances under which part or all of the deposit may be withheld at the end of the tenancy.

-In England and Wales (for assured tenancies) and in Northern Ireland (for all tenancies), it is advisable to keep the deposit in a separate bank account so that it can be returned at the end of the tenancy unless the conditions for withholding it are met.
+In England and Wales (for assured tenancies), it is advisable to keep the deposit in a separate bank account so that it can be returned at the end of the tenancy unless the conditions for withholding it are met.